openmaptiles/openmaptiles/README.md

 ```

 ### Work on Layers
-Each time you modify layer's `mapping.yaml` file or adding new OSM tags run `make` and `make import-osm` for recreate (with additional data) tables in PostgreSQL.
-With new data there can be a new Wikidata records.
+Each time you modify a layer's `mapping.yaml` file or add new OSM tags, run `make` and `make import-osm` to recreate tables (potentially with additional data) in PostgreSQL.
+With the new data, there can be new Wikidata records also.
 ```
 make clean
 make